Update: ‘World premiere’ section updated.

 Volkswagen may offer the ID.
 Buzz in single-motor RWD and dual-motor AWD configurations, with battery packs as large as 111 kWh.
 The battery pack would be part of the floor, reinforcing the vehicle’s structure and lowering its center of gravity.

 The VW ID.
 Buzz’s production will take place at Volkswagen Commercial Vehicle’s Hannover plant in Germany.
-This will be the only production site of the all-new e-bus worldwide.
-The Hannover plant currently manufactures the T6.1 and the all-new Multivan, and it’s undergoing remodeling to prepare for the production of the ID.
-Buzz, which will begin in 2022, most likely in the second half of the year.
-Later, from 2024 or 2025, the German commercial vehicle factory will start manufacturing three large electric SUVs, possibly a Porsche Cayenne electric, an Audi Q7 e-tron, and a Bentley Bentayga electric.
+Hannover currently manufactures the T6.1 and the all-new Multivan, and it’s undergoing remodeling to prepare for the ID.
+Buzz production, which will begin this year, most likely in the second half.

-The production VW ID.
-Buzz will premiere in 2022, and customers in the first markets will be able to order it the same year.
-Norway could be the first country where ID.
+Norway could be among the first countries where ID.
 Buzz goes on sale.
 You’ll be surprised to know that Volkswagen is already accepting reservations for the upcoming electric van’s Cargo version in the country.
 Both individuals and companies can reserve their ID.
 Buzz Cargo electric van today on butikk.vw.no.
-Reserving now will give customers priority when sales begin in 2022, Volkswagen says on the website.
+Reserving now will give customers priority when sales begin later this year, Volkswagen says on the website.

 In the U.S., deliveries of the ID.
-Buzz will likely commence in 2023.
-Prof. Carsten Intra, CEO, Volkswagen Commercial Vehicles, has confirmed 2023 as the year when the VW Bus will return to America.
+Buzz will commence next year.
+In March 2021, Prof. Carsten Intra, CEO, Volkswagen Commercial Vehicles, confirmed when the VW Bus will return to America.

 The ID.
 Buzz, beginning in 2023, will be returning to the North American market, and we also see major interest there right now.Prof.
 Carsten Intra, CEO, Volkswagen Commercial Vehicles (Annual Media Conference 2021)